Keepnet Labs Logo

 Why SMEs Are Prime Targets for Ransomware & How to Protect Against Attacks

-Every day, ransomware grows more sophisticated and capable of infiltrating business systems.
-Today, the average ransom demand sits at $84,000, and one in three corporations end up paying it.
 This impact has been felt significantly by small and medium-sized enterprises (SMEs), which are increasingly targeted by cybercriminals.
-In fact, a recent study reveals that 46% of all SMEs have fallen victim to a ransomware assault.
+In fact, a recent study reveals that 46% of all SMEs have fallen victim to a ransomware attack.

 Why Are SMEs Targeted by Ransomware?